On the Street: Music video

 A 40-second long video teaser preceded the music video on March 2, 2023.
-Uploaded to the Hybe Labels YouTube channel, the clip opened with a shot of J-Hope from behind, walking atop the roof of a city building.
+Uploaded to the Hybe Labels YouTube channel, the clip opened with a shot of J-Hope from behind, walking atop the roof of a city building with the Manhattan Bridge visible in the background.
 The camera then panned to the side to show Cole leaning against a ledge on the same rooftop waiting for him.
 Both rappers gazed into the distance at the cityscape while the "whistling of a melodic tune" played in the background as the camera panned upwards to the skyline.
 The song's title and Cole's name appeared at the end.

 Filmed in New York City, the music video was released simultaneously alongside the single on March 3, 2023.
 It opens with J-Hope in an alleyway "high-fiving a kid before the melody starts".
 He walks and dances through the city's streets singing and rapping as the video progresses.
-Interspersed with his scenes are shots of Cole on the rooftop of a city building with the Manhattan Bridge behind him.
+Interspersed with his scenes are shots of Cole standing on the rooftop where the teaser took place.
 J-Hope then enters the Bowery subway station as Cole begins rapping his verses, and dances freestyle on an empty platform.
 He exits the subway as the song winds down and the visual fades to black.
 A bonus end-scene shows J-Hope meeting Cole atop the rooftop and the two "exchanging pleasantries", reminiscent of the scene from the teaser, before again fading to black.

 Accolades

 Though J-Hope did not appear on any domestic television music programs to promote the song, "On the Street" was nominated for first place on the March 9, 2023, episode of M Countdown, alongside "Teddy Bear" by STAYC, and won.
 The song achieved a second consecutive win on the March 16 episode, against "Set Me Free" by Twice.
 It also won the weekly Melon Popularity Award for the third week of March, ending March 20.
+The song was later nominated in the Best Music (Spring) category at the Fact Music Awards, and for Best Rap & Hip Hop Performance and Song of the Year at the 2023 MAMA Awards.